xbeat/Glitch-Community/CONTRIBUTING.md

 #### Pull Request Workflow

 Ok cool, these next steps are what we'd do internally and you're welcome to follow them as well if you choose.
-Beyond this point, there be dragons.
+Beyond this point, there be 🐉.

 ## First Time Setup

-( Do this once per computer, then skip it thereafter)
+_(Do this once per computer)_

   ```
   # 1. On your local machine, clone our git repository from Github: